 When the serving gNB and/or the (I-)UPF(s) of the UE are changed, the serving gNB ID and UPF ID will be updated to the EIF through SMF(s).

-NOTE 1: The Node-level Energy Consumption information received from OAM could be used by EIF for all the UEs by the NF Node.
+NOTE 1: The Node-level Energy Consumption information received from OAM could be used by EIF for all the UEs being served by the NF Node.
+Also, if the EIF has subscriptions from one or more Consumer NFs for the same UE, the Node-level Energy Consumption information received from OAM could be used by EIF for one or more Consumer NFs that subscribed to the EIF.

 NOTE 2: In this Release, only the energy related information of user plane communication is supported and that of control plane signalling is not supported.